-In this article I’d like to spend a bit of time examining some of the more popular trends.
+In this article I’d like to spend a bit of time examining some of the more popular app design trends.
 Graphics designers are jumping on board quickly and appear willing to share their knowledge.
 And generally it is the users who are responding to the many varying interfaces.
 Mobile trends have branched off into countless ideas and it’s fascinating to watch the process unfold.

 Custom Navigation Bar Textures

 Moving into the new year I’m seeing a lot of beautiful texture designs.
 There are so many examples to reference, and more app designers are submitting their creations every week!